Crimsondrac1/MyDailyPlanner/README.md

 - A daily planner that displays todays date under the page title
 - A text area to type entries for various tasks.
 - Color coding
--- Red: hours that have already elapsed
+  - Red: Hours that have already elapsed
--- Yellow: Current hour
+  - Yellow: Current hour
--- Green: hours that have not passed yet.
+  - Green: Hours that have not passed yet.
 - Save button to save entries to local storage.
 (Not done.)

 Link to demo site: